 Our energy audits consist of two parts: the blower door test and the initial walk-through.
 The blower door is specialized equipment that allows us to measure the level of air infiltration by surveying the extent of air leaks in the home envelope.
-As a leading cause of inefficiency in homes, air infiltration can potentially drive up the price of utility bills due to its impact on heating/cooling systems.
-While the blower door test is running, members will walk-through the home and search for areas where such energy loss might be occurring.
+Air infiltration raises the price of utility bills due to its impact on heating and cooling systems.
+While the blower door test is running, members will walk through the home and search for areas where such energy loss might be occurring.
 By the end of this two-step process we will have an idea of how much work will be needed and provide an estimated cost.
-Audits are always free.

-Evaluation and Education
+Evaluation & Education

 After making the needed adjustments, the team will conduct a post-weatherization blower door test to calculate the effectiveness of the service.
 If requested, members can also inform the resident on energy and money saving strategies or refer them to their local utility provider for additional information.